dart-lang/site-www/src/_guides/language/concurrency/index.md

 while native code (file I/O) executes.
 Using `await` also has the effect of converting the `Future<String>` returned by `_readFileAsync()` into a `String`.
-As a result, the `fileData` variable has the implicit type `String`.
+As a result, the `contents` variable has the implicit type `String`.

 {{site.alert.note}}
   The `await` keyword works only in functions that